videomi/shotcut_web/_posts/2016-08-12-version-1608-re-released.md

 ---

-The "performance boost for opaque clips on video tracks higher than **V1**" that was introduced for v16.08 causing crashes with some filters.
+The "performance boost for opaque clips on video tracks higher than **V1**" that was introduced for v16.08 was causing crashes with some filters.
 This was fixed in a new [version 16.08.12]({{ "/download/" | prepend: site.baseurl | prepend: site.url }}).